flutter/website/src/content/release/release-notes/index.md

 releases to the stable channel.

 :::note
-For information about bug-fix releases, check out [Hotfixes to the Stable Channel][] on the Flutter wiki.
+For information about bug-fix releases, check out our [CHANGELOG][].
 :::

 * 3.22.0